daniloasdotcom/daniloaspk/README.md

 <br/>

-**My last words:**
 <!--
 - 🔭 Recently worked as Coordinator of Scientific Research on [biochars](https://biochar-es-br.streamlit.app/) while teaching Biochemistry 👨‍🏫 at the Federal University of Espírito Santo - Brazil
 --->

-I am currently working on the following side projects as I prepare to enter the technology market:
+Advised by a friend and aiming to enter the technology market, I have started a course in Systems Analysis and Development.
+I am currently working on the following side projects:

 - 📲 [Calagem App](https://calagemapp.com/)
 - 📲 [BioMemory](https://play.google.com/store/apps/details?id=com.bioquimica.app_bioquimica.codigo.agro)